MntCer/Rooc/doc/Rooc.md

 Functions may declare a set of input variables as parameters, through which the caller passes arguments into the function, and the output type of the value the function will return to its caller on completion.
 The parameters are optional.

 <!-- %TODO: revise the words -->
 Function must have a function body.
+Function without a function body is a FunctionDeclaration.

-Method can only be defined in a `impl` block and Methodsignature can only be defined in a `trait` block.
+Method works like function, the only difference is the use of `self` as parameter.
+Method can only be defined in a `impl` block or a `trait` block.

-The key difference between a function and a method is the `self` as parameter.
+Methodsignature and FunctionDeclaration can only be defined in a `trait` block.

 Functions and methods could be forward referenced, that is to say, as long as the called function or method is visiable in the called scope, this call is valid.